 For years, Cooper has partnered with the CARES Institute to provide medical services for children who may have suffered abuse and neglect.
 The CARES Institute, a Center of Excellence at Rowan School of Osteopathic Medicine, is one of four regional diagnostic and treatment centers (RDTC) in New Jersey, providing nearly 1,400 comprehensive child abuse medical evaluations annually.
 Each year, the CARES Institute also provides therapeutic services for over 700 children and families and over 400 comprehensive medical and mental health evaluations for children who are placed into kinship or foster care through the Comprehensive Health Evaluations for Children (CHEC) program. http://www.caresinstitute.org/

-At CARES, the fellow will work with six board-certified child abuse pediatricians, general pediatricians, psychologists, psychiatrists and social workers.
+At CARES, the fellow will work with five board-certified child abuse pediatricians, two child psychiatrists, and a general pediatrician.
 In addition to clinical experience, the fellow will gain skills by participating in regional and national systems including multidisciplinary teams (MDTs), child fatality review and child abuse prevention programs.
 The fellow will have opportunities to develop the communication skills necessary to provide expert opinions in documentation and while testifying in court as well as develop pertinent skills for administration of a child abuse program.

 The fellow will be provided ample time to conduct research to further knowledge in the field.
 The unique structure of the affiliations between Cooper Medical School of Rowan University, Cooper University Health Care, Rowan School of Osteopathic Medicine and the CARES Institute allows the fellow access to mentors with extensive expertise in a wide variety of academic and medical specialties.
 The fellow will participate in providing training and education to medical, mental health, child protection and law enforcement professionals and trainees.
 The fellow will also have the opportunity to observe initial evaluations as well as didactic sessions with Postdoctoral fellows to learn about Trauma Focused Cognitive Behavioral Therapy (TF-CBT) and Combined Parent Child-Cognitive Behavioral Therapy, (CPC-CBT) both evidenced-based treatment models developed at the Institute.